Church of the Good Shepherd (Raleigh, North Carolina): Shepherd's Table Soup Kitchen

 In 1979, congregants of the parish discussed the issue of homelessness in Raleigh which had significantly surged in the city throughout the 1970s.
 At the time there were few hospice houses or shelters open in the area, and city officials had approved the destruction of boarding houses and low-cost motels in order to gentrify downtown low-income neighborhoods.
 In the early 1980, the parish vestry passed a motion to approve a $3,000 grant for a soup kitchen on a trial basis.
 The Shepherd's Table Soup Kitchen was opened in April 1980 and within the first 14 days, 473 people had been fed.
-Throughout the early-eighties the kitchen fed around a thousand individuals a month, primarily with food donated by individuals and nearby restaurants.
+Throughout the early 1980s the kitchen fed around a thousand individuals a month, primarily with food donated by individuals and nearby restaurants.
 Up until 1984 the soup kitchen was run solely by the congregation and operated on donations alone, when the scope of the operation became unmanageable at an internal level.
 Shepherd's Table was transitioned to a 501(c)(3) organization, with church members continuing to volunteer and make up the 15-member board of directors.
 The newly incorporated kitchen became a joint venture operation with several other local churches, staffed primarily by volunteers.
 When a new parish life center was constructed for Good Shepherd in 2004, the entire ground floor was devoted to housing the Shepherd's Table, complete with an industrial kitchen and a full dining room.
 Today the kitchen serves over 300 meals a day from Monday through Friday, and has a rotating staff of around several hundred volunteers.